cdoremus/deno-fresh-oauth/README.md

 the Fresh Context state field.
 That field is set once authentication occurs.
 In Fresh, a `_middleware.ts` file is used to define middleware on a route.

-The OAuth flow in the demo app begins when the user clicks on the 'Login' link invoking the `/login` route (`login.ts`) The route's handler function checks to see if a `sessionId`variable has been set.
+The OAuth flow in the demo app begins when the user clicks on the `Login` link invoking the `/login` route (`login.ts`) The route's handler function checks to see if a `sessionId`variable has been set.
 If not, the user is redirected to the Github OAuth flow via the`redirectToOAuthLogin()` function.